Create custom profile

 Bypass Domains, Host IPs, or Subnets

-Example: When a domain such as xyz.com is added to the bypass list, its traffic is sent directly to the internet instead of being routed through the Forcepoint cloud for inspection.
+Example: When a domain such as xyz.com is added to the bypass list, traffic to that domain is sent directly to the internet and is not inspected by the Forcepoint cloud.

 Bypass Corporate Networks for Mobile Bypass